-Just a quick look will give you an idea of the variety of Russian-language content available on FluentU right now:
+FluentU has a very broad range of contemporary videos.
+Just a quick look will give you an idea of the variety of Russian-language content available on FluentU:

 Access a complete interactive transcript of every video under the Dialogue tab.
 Easily review words and phrases with audio under Vocab.